I. Important Immigration Documents

 If you have a school aged child, you need to have him/her registered with a school board after landing.
 There are two school boards in Calgary: the Calgary Board of Education (CBE) and the Calgary Catholic School District (CCSD).
 Both school boards provide education to students from kindergarten to grade 12.
 For school registration, please book an appointment and bring proof of the child’s immigration status, the child’s passport and a valid residential address in Calgary.

-(1) To contact the CBE Kingsland Reception Centre, and to find more information about registration, please visit CBE-School Registration
+- For the Calgary Board of Education (CBE) Kingsland Reception Centre contact information, and to find more information about registration, please visit CBE-School Registration

-(2) For more information about CBE programs, please visit CBE-Program Options
+- For more information about Calgary Board of Education programs, please visit CBE-Program Options

 Daycare services are provided to children under school age.
 Out-of-school care programs are available for children attending Grades K-6.
 Each program charges a certain amount of fees.
 Parents are responsible for paying for these childcare services.